Dominic Calvert-Lewin: Personal life

-Born and brought up in Sheffield, South Yorkshire, Calvert-Lewin supported Sheffield United.
-During his time at Northampton Town, he resided with his then teammate Ryan Cresswell and developed a good friendship.
+Born and brought up in Sheffield, South Yorkshire, Calvert-Lewin is of Jamaican descent through his father.
+He supported Sheffield United.
+During his time at Northampton Town, he resided with his teammate Ryan Cresswell and developed a good friendship.

 Calvert-Lewin has been noted by fashion journalists for his choice of clothing, and in November 2021 he appeared on the front cover of Arena Homme + wearing a suit, flared shorts and a pink Prada handbag.
 In April 2022, he featured in British GQ with a Chanel handbag from his own collection.
 In February 2020, he and Everton teammate Tom Davies used a break in the season to attend New York Fashion Week.

 In May 2022, Calvert-Lewin spoke out about his mental health problems.